 Thanks for reading.
 If you like this post, please help share it on social media and follow us on Facebook and Instagram, and subscribe so I can notify you whenever I make a new post.
 This post is part of our DIY small chops and finger foods for Nigerian weddings.
 Be sure to see our other DIY wedding ideas and tips that will help you save money without looking cheap.

 Finally, I’d like to hear from you.
-If you try any of the doughnut recipes above, comment below to tell me.
+If you try any of the party-size doughnut recipes above, comment below to tell me.
 What’s your favourite type of doughnut and why – tell me in the comment section.
 Let’s get the discussion going.